threecuptea/spark_tutorial_2/README.md

            you started the job.
-In cluster mode, the driver is running as a thread of the yarn application master If there is big network overhead between the machine that the job started and the cluster (ex, your laptop), use cluster mode. if you submit application from a gateway machine that is physically co-located with your worker machines, client mode is client mode is appropriate.
+In cluster mode, the driver is running as a thread of the yarn application master If there is big network overhead between the machine that the job started and the cluster (ex, your laptop), use cluster mode. if you submit application from a gateway machine that is physically co-located with your worker machines, client mode is appropriate.
 In client mode, the input and output of the application is attached to the console.

            In yarn-cluster mode, the application master runs the driver, so it’s often useful to bolster its resources